-We estimate that our net proceeds from this offering and the concurrent private offering, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, will be approximately \$98.5 million, based on an the initial public offering price of \$16.00 per share (or approximately \$112.5 million if the underwriters exercise their over-allotment option in full).
-We estimate that the net proceeds to us from the concurrent private placement of shares will be \$7.5 million, assuming an offering price per share of \$16.00, which represents the initial public offering price.
+We estimate that our net proceeds from this offering and the concurrent private offering, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, will be approximately \$104.3 million, based on an assumed initial public offering price of \$17.00 per share, which is the mid-point of the estimated offering price range set forth on the front cover of this prospectus (or approximately \$119.1 million if the underwriters exercise their over-allotment option in full).
+We estimate that the net proceeds to us from the concurrent private placement of shares will be approximately \$7.5 million, assuming an offering price per share of \$17.00, which represents the mid-point of the estimated initial public offering price range as set forth on the cover page of the prospectus.